metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 ### Separate account or computer

-High value data, online purchases and financial transactions should be performed on separate computer or user account whose only purpose is to do this and nothing else, and to keep valueable data protected away from network.
+High value data, online purchases and financial transactions should be performed on separate computer or alternatively separate user account on same computer whose only purpose is to do this and nothing else, and to keep valueable data protected away from network.

 [Table of Contents](#table-of-contents)